luuloi/Meth10X/README.md

 * WGBSX10 helps to fasten the whole workflow of WGBS as well as enhance the accurate of methylation and SNP calling.

-* WGBSX10 is built based on bash/python/R script, Bpipe and a collection of software packages:
+* WGBSX10 is built based on in-house bash/python/R script, Bpipe and a collection of software packages:
   * [bwa-meth]     https://github.com/brentp/bwa-meth
   * [picardtools]  https://github.com/broadinstitute/picard
   * [bedtools]     https://github.com/arq5x/bedtools2